Geometry of horospherical varieties of Picard rank one: Examples

-\begin{proof} The proof in all cases goes as follows.
-Using the quantum Hasse diagram (see appendix), we can compute the matrix of $h^{c_1(X)}$.
-We get a $c_1(X) \times c_1(X)$ matrix with $c_1(X)$ different non-vanishing eigenvalues.
-This implies that the endomorphism of $\QH(X)$ defined by multiplication with $h$ is semisimple with simple (non-vanishing) eigenvalues, therefore it generates the algebra which has to be semisimple. \end{proof}
+Writing down the matrix of this endomorphism, which is a matrix of size $qh^0(X) = \dim \QH^0(X)$ we can check in all cases (see below) that it has $qh^0(X)$ different non-vanishing eigenvalues.
+Since $1 \in \QH^0(X)$, if $\mu(X)$ is the minimal polynomial $h^{c_1(X)}$ on $\QH^0(X)$, then $\mu(X^{c_1(X)})$ is a vanishing polynomial for $h$ on $\QH(X)$ with different (non-vanishing) eigenvalues.
+Since in all cases, an easy check gives the equality $\dim \QH(X) = c_1(X) \cdot \dim \QH^0(X)$, we see that $\mu(X^{c_1(X)})$ is the minimal and the characteristic polynomial of $h$ on $\QH(X)$.
+This implies that the endomorphism of $\QH(X)$ defined by multiplication with $h$ is semisimple with simple (non-vanishing) eigenvalues, therefore it generates the algebra which has to be semisimple.